Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

 ## 2020 In Review

-2020 taught many lessons.
+2020 provided many lessons.

-The first half of the year saw a successful [Fulton, WI Election Pilot][fulton-wi-election-pilot] with [VotingWorks][voting-works] and [InfernoRed][infernored].
-Subsequent to the election the [Python][election-guard-python-source] repo was released as a new reference implementation.
+During the first half of the year ElectionGuard was used successfully as a [Pilot in Fulton, WI][fulton-wi-election-pilot] with the help of [VotingWorks][voting-works] and [InfernoRed][infernored].
+Subsequent to the pilot ElectionGuard released the [Python][election-guard-python-source] repo as a new reference implementation.

-In the [second half of the year][election-guard-security-pilot], responding to COVID led to the development of a remote voting app with [InfernoRed][infernored], [Markup][markup], and the US House Democratic Caucus to enable representatives to [vote by secret ballot safely, securely, and remotely for Caucus leadership positions][dems-virtual-leadership-election].
+In the [second half of the year][election-guard-security-pilot], responding to COVID, led to the development of a remote voting app with [InfernoRed][infernored], [Markup][markup], and the US House Democratic Caucus to enable representatives to [vote by secret ballot safely, securely, and remotely for Caucus leadership positions][dems-virtual-leadership-election].

 In a further collaborate with VotingWorks, Rice University professor Dan Wallach contributed an integration with [Arlo][arlo] to enable ElectionGuard to provide the "back end" for [Inyo County's Risk-limiting Audit of the November 3 election][inyo-risk-limiting-audit].

-Last and definitely not least, the [first independent verifiers were developed and published][election-guard-contribute].
+Last, and definitely not least, ElectionGuard [developed and published its first independent verifiers][election-guard-contribute].

 ## 2020 Roadmap